 - Ensure you are able to call for help.
-Use 2-way radios and/or cell phone in an emergency. - Utilize "Lone Worker" monitoring software along with vehicle GPS. - Passengers are restricted to company employees or those satisfactory to the driver.
-The general public are not given access to vehicles. - Only perform high risk maintenance or service activities when other workers are present. - Keep vehicle well maintained. - Never leave your vehicle unlocked at night or on breaks. - Park all vehicles/equipment in designated safe areas. - Work the same operating hours as other workers if possible.
-If working alone, follow written safety procedures for working alone.
-Use work alone monitoring app. - Report all suspicious persons to supervisor.
+Use 2-way radios and/or cell phones in an emergency. - Keep vehicles well maintained. - Park all vehicles/equipment in designated safe areas.
+Inspect as often as necessary. - Keep trailers locked when not in use.
+Maintain all lighting if possible. - Designate a safe meting area for all workers in case of emergency. - Work in groups when possible.
+Work the same operating hours as other workers.
+If working alone, follow written safety procedures for working alone. - Perform regular jobsite inspections. - Review any potential jobsite risks from tender documents and/or client. - Report all suspicious persons to supervisor.

-Main Office / Shop
+Main Office

-- Maintain outside lighting and keep paths, walkways and parking areas clear of obstructions. - Maintain signs for visitor / public entrances. - Keep all doors not in use locked - Maintain security alarm and security cameras. - Front reception desk and shop service desk should be staffed at all times during work hours.
-Keep all windows, doors and sightlines clear. - All visitors must report to front reception desk and/or shop service desk and only enter employee areas of the building when escorted/permitted by an employee. - Keep all cash and other valuable goods locked and hidden. - Designate a safe meeting room(s) for employees during emergency. - Keep all lines of communication operating- 2-way radios, phones. - Work in groups if possible.
+- Maintain outside lighting and keep paths, walkways and parking areas clear of obstructions. - Maintain visitor / public entrances. - Keep all doors not in use locked or secure. - Maintain security alarm and security cameras. - Front reception area should be staffed during business hours.
+Lock visitor doors when reception is unavailable.
+Keep all windows, doors and sightlines clear. - All visitors must report to front reception desk and only enter employee areas of the building when escorted by an employee. - Keep all cash and other valuable goods locked and hidden. - Designate a safe meeting room(s) for employees during emergency. - Keep all lines of communication operating- 2-way radios, phones - Work in groups.
 Maintain regular operating hours with other employees.
-If working alone, lock all non-essential doors.
+If working alone, lock all nonessential doors.
 Follow working alone policy.